Home » Where Is The Best Place To Put A Parrot Cage?

 Somewhere Warm

-Parrots come from warm climates, so do your utmost to replicate their natural environment by placing them in a room with sufficient heat.
+Parrots come from warm climates, so replicate their natural environment by placing them in a room with sufficient heat.
 Parrots thrive in temperatures between 18 and 22 degrees Celsius.

 Keep the cage away from heaters because sudden body temperature changes can cause ill health.